RickStrahl/BlogPosts/New-Posts/Using-ActionT-and-FuncT-as-Event-Alternatives/UsingActiontAndFunctAsEventAlternatives.md

 That may be sufficient, but if you're using an event to handle a hook operation that depends on some sort of result, you need to make sure that the action completes.
 But it needs to be async.

+> You can of course use `.Result` to wait for completion, but that almost always ends in tears in anything but a Console application.
+My advice: don't do except for highly controlled one-offs.

 Bottom line is that there's no easy way that I know of to do this with `Action<T>`.
 Actions don't return a result an

 Instead what you want is `Func<Task>` or one of its derrivatives.
 The generic task parameter is the result value, and the result value needs to be a `Task`.